jasimiba-du/Walmart-Analytics-and-Insights/README.md

 # Walmart Operations Optimization and Customer Experience Enhancement

   # Project Overview
-This project focuses on using advanced data analytics to optimize Walmart's operations and improve customer experience.
-The analysis includes identifying high-performing cities and branches, analyzing product category trends, examining payment preferences, and developing predictive and recommendation models.
-Additionally, an ETL pipeline was built to automate data extraction, transformation, and loading (ETL) into PostgreSQL for efficient data management and insights extraction.
+This project leverages advanced data analytics to enhance Walmart's operations and customer experience.
+Key areas of focus include identifying high-performing cities and branches, analyzing product category trends, exploring payment preferences, and developing predictive and recommendation models.
+Additionally, an automated ETL pipeline was built to streamline data extraction, transformation, and loading (ETL) into PostgreSQL for efficient management and analysis.

 # Objective
     1.High-Performing Cities & Branches: Identified cities and branches that drive the most revenue and customer satisfaction.